-The delivery of comprehensive accomplished through adherence to the process of care: assessment of patient needs, formulation of a dental hygiene diagnosis, planning for the prevention and treatment of oral disease, implementation of various dental hygiene interventions (services) and evaluation of both the patient and practitioner efforts and oral health outcomes.
-Clinical dental hygiene focuses on developing the cognitive, affective psychomotor skills necessary for the delivery of preventive, educational and therapeutic services to the public.
+of comprehensive The delivery accomplished through adherence to the process of care: assessment of patient needs, formulation of a dental hygiene diagnosis, planning for the prevention and treatment of oral disease, implementation of various dental hygiene interventions (services) and evaluation of both the patient and practitioner efforts and oral health outcomes.
+Clinical dental hygiene focuses on cognitive, affective developing the psychomotor skills necessary for the delivery of preventive, educational and therapeutic services to the public.
 Clinical practice is provided in collaboration with the clinical dental hygiene faculty through an assessment of patient needs, planning for treatment and disease control.
 Treatment includes implementation of various clinical dental hygiene services and an evaluation of treatment effectiveness based on the patient and practitioners efforts.
 Sequential courses are designed to increase the student's speed and ability.
 Assessment of student progress in attaining program and clinical competency is ongoing.